BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ### 4.2.
 The Functionally Persistent DCG <a id='sec42'></a>

 The architecture chapter underlined that we need two DCG definitions which are online and offline respectively.
-**I will skip the offline DCG iin order for the simplicity of the project.**
+**I will skip the offline DCG in order for the simplicity of the project.**

 **Initial Member List**\
 Lets start by recalling the data that should be stored by the DCG: